Baths of Caracalla - big cold pool

 Public baths were something like our community centers today, or like a health club.
 They had swimming pools fed by aqueducts, and hot tubs, and exercise equipment, and often gardens and libraries and theaters as well.
-Some of them had temples, like the Mithraeum in the Baths of Caracalla.
-Like community centers, you had to pay a small fee to get in, but they sometimes also had free days.
+Some Roman bath complexes had temples, like the Mithraeum in the Baths of Caracalla.
+As with our community centers, you had to pay a small fee to get in, but Roman baths (like our community centers) sometimes also had free days.

 But unlike most community centers today, Roman baths were made to be really impressive, beautiful buildings.
 They had high, vaulted ceilings, and the walls were decorated with marble and frescoes.
 The floors had complicated mosaics.

 Pretty much any town in the Roman Empire had at least one bath building, and many had more than one.
-Army camps had them, too.
-But of course the biggest, fanciest ones were in the city of Rome.
+Army camps had baths, too.
+But of course the biggest, fanciest baths were in the city of Rome.

 The Romans: Bacillus and the Beastly Bath, by Ann Jungman (2002).
 For kids (basically British kids).